krazylegz/CityWiki/README.md

 # wwiki
-(wip) getting data from the weather and wikipedia api using sinatra and mashape
+(wip) getting data from the cities gem, weather and wikipedia api using sinatra and mashape

 ## Installation